 Instructors and coaches use the Vertical Jump Test to measure an athlete’s jumping height from a stationary standing position.
-An athlete takes a first jump test to establish a benchmark and from then on the test is taken periodically (weekly, bi-weekly, or monthly) to track improvement.
-The type of jump performed in the Vertical Jump Test is often referred to as a “sergeant jump”.
+An athlete takes a first jump test to establish a benchmark, and from then on, the test is taken periodically (weekly, bi-weekly, or monthly) to track improvement.
+The type of jump performed in the Vertical Jump Test is often called a “sergeant jump”.